AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    ![2018-05-03_at_1057pm](assets/2018-05-03_at_1057pm.png)

    Instead of writing CSS directly, this tutorial uses LESS.
 [LESS](https://lesscss.org/) is a popular CSS pre-compiler that supports CSS variables, mixins, and functions.
 AEM client libraries natively support LESS compilation.
-Sass or other pre-compilers can be used but need to be compiled outside of AEM.
+Sass or other pre-compilers can be used but must be compiled outside of AEM.

 1. Populate `/apps/weretail-run/components/content/poster/clientlibs/shared/css/styles.less` with the following: